zhfkt/ComplexCi/README.md

 ./traditionalCollectiveInfluence.sh /home/network/model1.csv 3 1
 ```

-It means users are using the traditionalCollectiveInfluence strategy for the input file model1.csv with parameter ballRadius 3.
+It means users are using the traditionalCollectiveInfluence (CI_HEAP) strategy for the input file model1.csv with parameter ballRadius 3.
 The output file only contain the partial points, which will make the giant component ratio to 0.01 in the deleting nodes process

 * cppCollectiveInfluence